 The non-billable Privacy Listings USOCs (NLE, NP3) are applied upon request if permitted by state tariff.
 For non-billable Privacy Listing criteria, see the applicable CenturyLink Retail Tariffs/Catalogs/Price Lists.
 If the service being provided is a Market Expansion Line (MEL) service and your end-user requests a non-published main listing, CenturyLink will apply the NPE USOC.
 Refer to Resale - Market Expansion Line® (MEL) for specifics on ordering non-published MEL services.

-To request a non-billable Privacy Listing on your end-user’s Resale or CenturyLink™ Local Services Platform (CLSP™) account, populate the End-user’s Other Service (EOS) field on the Directory Listing (DL) LSOG (Local Service Ordering Guideline) form.
+To request a non-billable Privacy Listing on your end-user’s Resale or Wholesale Local Voice (WLV) account, populate the End-user’s Other Service (EOS) field on the Directory Listing (DL) LSOG (Local Service Ordering Guideline) form.

 To request a non-billable Privacy Listing on your end-user’s data line, the Manual Indicator (MI) field on the Local Service Request (LSR) LSOG form must = Y and the REMARKS field must contain the following statement: "This loop will be used for data only."
 Note: Data only is defined as not having the capacity to be used for dual purpose service that includes voice.
 A dedicated printer is supported by a data only loop and it is an example of a single purpose service.
 FAX machines, Computer Systems, and Alarm Systems are supported by loops that capable of dual purpose service that includes voice and they are no longer included in the definition of "data only."